Bentechy66/discord-db/docs/SPEC.md

 Thrown when the Discord API returns a 404.
 #### Discord403Exception
 Thrown when the Discord API returns a 403.
+#### NameExistsException
+Thrown when trying to create an entity with a name that already exists elsewhere in the db.
 ### Record Exceptions
 #### DataTooLongException
 Thrown when `update_field` is given too much data for a single Discord message.